pepijnkokke/LogStreamer/readme.txt

   If you care about which XML config file Ignite uses, then there is a `--config` option built into the executable JAR file (see run.sh).
-  Make sure that you've set IGNITE_HOME if you want to have any chance to find your config file, though...
-I've done no such thing.
+  Make sure that you've set IGNITE_HOME if you want to have any chance of it finding your config file, though...